 I hear during your questioning at the hearing of a similar bill in 2013 that you may be fearful that the child might want to “go back for financial reasons.”
 Quite frankly, I do not understand this.
 You pressed witnesses quite hard to name a valid impetus for the bill.
 Might I press you to say what makes you think an adult adoptee would have money as a prime motivator for searching for her biological roots?
 In all my years of learning about the many facets of adoption, I have not heard one story or seen any statistics on this being the case.

-When STAR (Support Texas Adoptee Rights) and its legislative allies manage to bring this issue to the table again during the 2017 legislative session, please consider the 180-degree turnaround that happened 21 years ago for one one of your Ohio counterparts, Senator Brad Norris, also an adoptive parent.
+When STAR (Support Texas Adoptee Rights) and its legislative allies manage to bring this issue to the table again during the 2017 legislative session, please consider the 180-degree turnaround that happened 21 years ago to a citizen activist in Ohio.

 “I did not want any and all members of the general public to have access to my children’s birth records . . .
 We must be honest in recognizing that the 1964 law was created mostly out of concerns felt by adoptive parents.” [source]

-Three decades later, the former OH senator testified in support of a bill to equalize access to birth records for adult adoptees.
+Three decades later in the 1990s, Brad Norris testified in support of a bill to equalize access to birth records for adult adoptees.
 In his testimony, Mr Norris, adoptive dad to Betsie Norris, Executive Director of Adoption Network Cleveland, explained his change of heart and his chagrin at the wall he’d helped erect.